BBC Radio Norfolk: King's Lynn

-Transmitters
+Technical

-The 95.1 FM signal covers east and south Norfolk, 104.4 FM covers west Norfolk, while 95.6 FM (which came on-air on 12 September 2005) serves north Norfolk.
-The Great Massingham transmitter also carried the commercial radio station KL.FM 96.7 (now Greatest Hits Radio West Norfolk).
+The 95.1 FM signal covers east and South Norfolk, 104.4 FM covers West Norfolk, while 95.6 FM (which came on-air on 12 September 2005) serves North Norfolk.

 Since 31 March 2003, DAB signals originate from the NOW Digital Norfolk multiplex, originally broadcast on block 11B before moving to 10B on 10 September 2015.
-DAB coverage in West Norfolk is incomplete.
+DAB coverage in West Norfolk is incomplete but was expanded on 29 February 2024 when the station launched in DAB+ on the King's Lynn small-scale DAB multiplex.

+The station also broadcasts on Freeview TV channel 711 in the BBC East and BBC Yorkshire and Lincolnshire regions and streams online via BBC Sounds.

 In January 2020, the BBC announced that Radio Norfolk's medium wave (AM) service from Postwick on 855 kHz covering the eastern part of the county, would close later in the year.
 The transmitter was switched off, after a period of service just short of 40 years, on the morning of 9 April 2020.

-BBC Radio Norfolk also broadcasts on Freeview TV channel 719 in the eastern half of the BBC East region and also in the Belmont region (North West Norfolk, East Yorkshire, Lincolnshire, Nottinghamshire and surrounding areas) and streams online via BBC Sounds.